Puerto Rican Football Federation: History

-Owing to its unique status in relation to the United States of America, the governance of football on Puerto Rico has been different from the traditional format.
+Due to being a territory of the United States, the governance of football on Puerto Rico has been different from their neighbors.
+In recent years the federation has tried to improve the island's inadequate history in the sport.

+Logo of the federation until 2024.

 On May 14, 2008, the federation announced the creation of the Puerto Rico Soccer League, the first unified league in the history of the island's football, although it folded in 2011.
 In recent years the Federation has attempted to overhaul the island's historic underperformance in football, which has been helped by the co-operation from a number of established club teams from around the world, who are keen to build up a base in Puerto Rico.

 On March 9, 2015, the executive committee of the Puerto Rican Football Federation (FPF) approved a resolution specifying that in Puerto Rico there will be only one division league, before then the FPF statutes had allowed for more than one first division league.

+In 2019, Iván Rivera was appointed president of the Puerto Rican Football Federation.

+In 2024, the federation introduced the current logo.

-National Teams
+National teams

 Puerto Rico men's national football team

 The Puerto Rico men's national team played their first international match in 1940 against Cuba.
 Héctor Pito Ramos is the team's all time goalscorer and cap leader having last played in 2019.
-As of May 2024, The national team has still never qualified for a World Cup or Gold Cup entry.
+As of 2026, Puerto Rico has never qualified for a FIFA World Cup or a CONCACAF Gold Cup.

-The team had recently won their group in the 2022–23 CONCACAF Nations League C gaining a promotion to Nations League B the following year, and gained entry for the 2023 Gold Cup qualifiers but was shortly eliminated soon after.
+The team had recently won their group in the 2022–23 CONCACAF Nations League C gaining promotion to the Nations League B the following year, and qualifying for the 2023 Gold Cup qualifiers but was soon after eliminated.